5 min

 For Android users:

 • Live Transcribe & Notifications help follow live conversations and add subtitles or captions to live content.
+The deaf community has given Live Transcribe many positive reviews.
+The developers tested and used feedback from Gallaudet University, and the app now has over one billion downloads.

 • Hearing aid compatibility pairs with hearing aids to help hear more clearly.